 As a result, the US Bureau of Labor Statistics (BLS) notes that advertising, promotions, and marketing manager roles are projected to grow by 10 percent between 2020 and 2030 .

-Glassdoor estimates that the average annual salary for a digital marketer in the United States is $60,175 as of January 2022 .
-However, that salary more than doubles for digital marketing managers, who make an average annual salary of $123,899 .
+Glassdoor estimates that the average annual salary for a digital marketer in the United States is $84,402 as of July 2022.
+Digital marketing managers in the US make an average annual salary of $95,487.

 Digital marketers generally need a firm grasp of marketing, business, communications, and digital technologies.
 Many employers prefer candidates with a bachelor’s degree in either business or communications, though a degree isn’t always necessary if you have the right skills.
 It may also be helpful for candidates to have done an internship while in school.